 Many online msw programs even include specialized coursework that educates future school social workers on working with children and student populations.

 After completing an online master’s program in social work, the next step is to get licensed.
 This certification will enable you to officially work in the field of your choice.
 Every state has its own licensure requirements for becoming a school social worker.
-The average annual salary for a school social worker employed in elementary and secondary schools in 2017 was $62,690.
-School social workers can work at the elementary, middle, or high school level.
+The average annual salary for family, child, and school social workers in 2018 was $49,760.